 SCFC currently pays each Director who is not an officer or employee of the Advisor a fee of \$55,000 per annum, plus \$1,500 for each in-person meeting of the Board of Directors or committee meeting.
-The chairman of SCFC's audit committee and the Lead Independent Director are each to be paid an additional amount not expected to exceed \$10,000 per year.
+The chairman of SCFC's audit committee, nominating committee and the Lead Independent Director are each paid an additional \$10,000 per year.
 Directors do not receive any pension or retirement plan benefits and are not part of any profit sharing plan.
 Interested Directors do not receive any compensation from SCFC.
-SCFC has incurred \$101,898 of Directors fees for the six months ended June 30, 2018.
+SCFC has incurred \$115,794 of Directors fees for the six months ended June 30, 2019.